moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 - Processing Semantics: Relays MUST process DPoP proofs as Protected Resource Access requests per {{DPoP}} Section 7

-### Common Access Token DPoP Settings (catdpop) Claim

-The "catdpop" claim (key 321) provides essential processing parameters for DPoP proof validation:

-Window Setting (key 0): Defines acceptable time window for DPoP proof validity in seconds

-- Type: Unsigned integer
-- Usage: Relays MUST use this value to validate DPoP proof timestamps
-- Example: 300 (5-minute acceptance window)

-JTI Setting (key 1): Controls processing of "jti" claim in DPoP proofs for replay protection

-- Value 0: Ignore "jti" claims (no replay protection)
-- Value 1: Honor "jti" claims when available for replay protection
-- Default: 0 if not specified

-Critical Setting (key -1): Array of setting keys that MUST be understood

-- Type: Array of integers
-- Usage: Recipients MUST reject "catdpop" claim if they don't understand listed critical settings
-- Restriction: MUST NOT contain -1, 0, or 1 (these are always required to be understood)

 ### DPoP Extension with Application-Agnostic Proof Framework